Introduction To Multithreading Interview Questions And Answers

 6. Explain the thread synchronization process?

-In the case of multithreading, there is a presence of asynchronous behavior in programs that can be balanced and manipulated in a proper way through the synchronization process.
-Often it has been found when multiple threads perform both read and write activities at the same point of time, and then there is a chance of creating confusion.
+In the case of multithreading, there is a presence of asynchronous behaviour in programs that can be balanced and manipulated properly through the synchronization process.
+Often, it has been found when multiple threads perform both read and write activities simultaneously, and then there is a chance of creating confusion.
 So, to prevent this inconsistency, the thread synchronization process has been implemented.
-In this process, when the thread gets inside the synchronized block, then it becomes unreachable for others and no other thread can call that method.
+In this process, when the thread gets inside the synchronized block, then it becomes unreachable for others, and no other thread can call that method.

 7. Explain the differences between User-level and Kernel level thread?